f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

    Validation for Pinned Hosts whose validated certificate chain terminates at a user-defined trust anchor (rather than a built-in trust anchor).
 This means that for users who imported custom root certificates all pinning violations are ignored."
+However, you can use Chrome Developer Tools to see the header being created.